sfgabe/OITProjects/FluxCapacitor/readme.md

-# Flux Capacitor controlled with Raspberry Pi or MQTT
+# Flux Capacitor
+**controlled with Raspberry Pi or MQTT on a Pi or ESP8266**
 ![Flux Capacitor](https://github.com/sfgabe/OITProjects/blob/master/FluxCapacitor/Images/67d1cc4485dca4827851127ebf528743_preview_featured.jpg)

 ## Options
 There are two main scripts - .ino and .py - both are constructed with basically the same circuit

 - **flux_capacitor.py** is a python script that can be used by a Raspberry Pi with a trigger of your choosing.
 It looks cool as a RetroPi enclosure with a pi Zero, can be activated with startup or the push of a button.
 I set it up a  [RetroPie](https://retropie.org.uk/) for some classic video games.
-- **flux_capacitor.ino** is an Arduino script that uses MQTT to control the light, great for fun notifications via [Home Assistant](https://www.home-assistant.io/)
+- **flux_capacitor.ino** is an Arduino script that can be used on a NodeMCU or another ESP8266.
+It uses MQTT to control the light, great for fun notifications via [Home Assistant](https://www.home-assistant.io/)

 Video here: https://youtu.be/O8Gv1gEYWtU